microsoft/FLAML/website/docs/FAQ.md

 4. We allow users to pass `sample_weight` to `AutoML.fit()`.

 ### How to interpret model performance?
 Is it possible for me to visualize feature importance, SHAP values, optimization history?

-You can use automl.model.estimator.feature_importances_ to get the feature_importances_ for the best model found by automl.
+You can use ```automl.model.estimator.feature_importances_``` to get the `feature_importances_` for the best model found by automl.
+See an [example](Examples/AutoML-for-XGBoost#plot-feature-importance).

-SHAP values are not built-in.
-But it's frequently asked.
+Packages such as `azureml-interpret` and `sklearn.inspection.permutation_importance` can be used on `automl.model.estimator` to explain the selected model.
+Model explanation is frequently asked and adding a native support may be a good feature.
 Suggestions/contributions are welcome.

-get_output_from_log

-plot_learning_curve?

-In this example only better configurations are logged.
-You can use log_type='all' in fit() to log all the trials.

-azureml-interpret

-use sklearn.inspection.permutation_importance on automl.model.estimator
+Optimization history can be checked from the [log](Use-Cases/Task-Oriented-AutoML#log-the-trials).
+You can also [retrieve the log and plot the learning curve](Use-Cases/Task-Oriented-AutoML#plot-learning-curve).